aws-samples/amazon-cloudfront-performance-monitoring/README.md

 - Click 'Update' and 'Save dashboard' to save the changes.
 ![Grafana](/images/grafana14.jpg)

+15. Access the website a few times so it can start capturing client side events.

+Note: The dashboard allows you to filter the view by countries.
+Today, within Grafana there is no support to query CloudWatch logs groups and populate dashboard variables.As a work around, a StepFunction workflow is scheduled to run every 1 hr to fetch the most recent list of 20 countries from the CloudWatch Logs.
+You can find the scheduler created in EventBridge and study the flow from their.
+The list of countries are populated into CloudWatch metric namespace 'Custom/RUM'.
+Modify the scripts accordingly to change this behavior or you can hardcode the country list in the dashboard.

 Check to see the dashboard panels show up.
 Note, data may not be present initially.